CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns refund list.
+Returns refund object list.
 If no more refunds are available, the resulting array will be empty.

 <aside class="notice">
 Also there is a filter object which contains values of wanted payment objects.